SciTools/iris/docs/src/further_topics/dask_best_practices/dask_parallel_loop.rst

 different schedulers available in Dask, see `Dask Scheduler Overview
 <https://docs.dask.org/en/stable/scheduler-overview.html>`_.

-For more speed up, it is possible to run the same code on SPICE where you will have access to more CPUs.
+For more speed up, it is possible to run the same code on a multi-processing system where you will have access to more CPUs.

 In this particular example, we are handling multiple numpy arrays and so we use dask bags.
 If working with a single numpy array, it may be more appropriate to